rome/tools/website/src/_includes/docs/linter.md

 ### Lint suppression

-There are times when a developer wants to ignore a rule for e specific line of the code.
+There are times when a developer wants to ignore a lint rule for a specific line of the code.

 You can achieve this by adding a suppression comment above the line that is triggering the lint diagnostic.